timothymhuang/Timecord/README.md

 Note: Timecord is a portable application.

+**NOTE:** It's getting detected as a virus on many different things, so I removed the exe.
+Please use the source code instead.
 Download the latest release [here](https://github.com/timothymhuang/Timecord/releases).

 Move it to the folder you would like, the run it.
 The necessary files should automatically be created.
 If you ever need to move the application, make sure you also copy all the files it created or else your settings won't be saved.